What does the phrase “wedding photojournalism” even mean? People mention it, share it, but it is often misunderstood.

 What are the benefits of shooting a wedding with this style?

 When it is done correctly, it can produce images with a strong impact and lasting memory for you.
-Because the photographer captures the photos without you being aware of, the way you act (smile, cry, surprise, etc.) is more natural, the emotions are more genuine.
-It can tell how your wedding story naturally progressed, like this wedding, from being emotional and nervous before the ceremony to overwhelmingly happy as the day went on.
+Because the photographer captures the photos without you being aware of, the way you act is more natural, the emotions are more genuine.
+It can tell how your wedding story naturally progressed.
+Take this wedding as an example.
+You can see they changed, from being emotional and nervous before the ceremony to overwhelmingly happy as the day went on.

 What are the cons anyway?